Matthew 10:36: Analysis

-It is said by Witham that Jesus here alludes to our own passions of love, hatred, anger, envy, etc., that these are our greatest enemies.
-Against these "we must make use of the sword our Saviour came to send amongst men."
-MacEvilly says that it refers to Micah 5:9, and that it may be an allusion to the time of the Siege of Jerusalem (70 CE) when people would forsake their closest relatives doing anything to survive.
+It is said by Robert Witham that Jesus here alludes to our own passions of love, hatred, anger, envy, etc., and that these are our greatest enemies.
+Against these "we must make use of the sword our Saviour came to send amongst men".
+Irish Archbishop John MacEvilly says that it refers to Micah 5:9, and that it may be an allusion to the time of the Siege of Jerusalem (70 CE) when people would forsake their closest relatives doing anything to survive.